MicrosoftDocs/xamarin-docs/docs/android/platform/firebase-job-dispatcher.md

 2. Decorate the subclass with the `ServiceAttribute`.
 Although not strictly required, it is recommended to explicitly set the `Name` parameter to help with debugging the `JobService`.
 3. Add an `IntentFilter` to declare the `JobService` in the **AndroidManifest.xml**.
 This will also help the Firebase Job Dispatcher library locate and invoke the `JobService`.

-The following code is an example of the simplest `JobService` for an application:
+The following code is an example of the simplest `JobService` for an application, using the TPL to asynchronously perform some work:

 ```csharp
 [Service(Name = "com.xamarin.fjdtestapp.DemoJob")]